List of story structures: Return or Fall

 During the Return, the hostility of the counter-party beats upon the soul of the hero.
 Freytag lays out two rules for this stage: the number of characters be limited as much as possible, and the number of scenes through which the hero falls should be fewer than in the rise.
 The return or fall may contain a moment of final suspense: Although the catastrophe must be foreshadowed so as not to appear as a non sequitur, there could be for the doomed hero a prospect of relief, where the final outcome is in doubt.

 Catastrophe

 The catastrophe (Katastrophe in the original) is when the hero meets his logical destruction.
 Freytag warns the writer not to spare the life of the hero.
-Despite dénouement being attested as first appearing in 1752, it was not used to refer to dramatic structure until the 19th century and not specifically used by Freytag for this section of the act structure.
+Despite the term "dénouement" being attested as first appearing in 1752, it was not used to refer to dramatic structure until the 19th century and not specifically used by Freytag for this section of the act structure.